tomwhartung/jmws_accoutrements/doc/ubuntu/2026d-26.04-checklists/9-checklist-final_niceties.md

 These are less-important things I think of doing after the install has achieved "*sanity*":

+## Settings

+Access these settings by clicking on the **Settings** icon, which is grey and looks like a gear inside of a circle.

 - [ ] Make the desktop icons small
   - [ ] Settings -> Ubuntu Desktop -> Desktop Icons section -> Size -> Small
 - [ ] Cause adding new desktop icons to appear in the top left corner